 December 3, 2020, UR2020.
-The GEM Foundation released today three global earthquake social vulnerability maps, along with a peer-reviewed paper describing the methods, metrics, and tools for the global assessment of social vulnerability and integrated risk from earthquakes.
+The GEM Foundation released today three global earthquake social vulnerability maps, along the metrics, and tools for the global assessment of social vulnerability and integrated risk from earthquakes.
+A apeer-reviewed paper describing the methods will soon be released.
 The launch was part of the virtual 2020 Understanding Risk Forum-Community Sessions.

 More than 100 individuals from around the globe joined the virtual event which featured the presentation of three internally and externally validated global maps demonstrating social vulnerability, economic vulnerability, and reconstruction and recovery from earthquakes worldwide.

 GEM Secretary General, John Schneider underscores the importance of the global maps saying, “These maps present the current state of social vulnerability modelling at the global scale, which we hope will kickstart an in-depth discussion of the future work needed to downscale the information to the sub-country and city levels and to expand this effort to hazards beyond earthquakes.”

 Although increasing exposure of critical infrastructure and economic assets has been the major cause of long-term increases in economic loss from disasters, the potential impact from earthquakes extends beyond direct physical impacts and loss of life.
 GEM’s scientific framework posits that the socioeconomic conditions can increase or decrease the potential for harm or loss during an earthquake event and after the event in terms of the differential recovery potential of populations.

 The current reconstruction and recovery map (disaster resilience) shows that nations in northern and southern Africa, Central America, the Andean region in South America, and Asia have low to medium capacity to: anticipate threats, reduce their overall vulnerability, and recover from adverse impacts from earthquakes when they occur.